SCCAD-LAB/SCCAD-3nm-PDK/README.md

 SCCAD 3nm PDK is an open-source 3nm Process Design Kit (PDK) developed by the <a href="https://sites.usc.edu/sccad"> Southern California Computer-Aided Design (SCCAD) Lab</a> at the University of Southern California (USC).
 This PDK is intended for academic research and educational use, enabling exploration of advanced-node physical design, device–interconnect interactions, and design-technology co-optimization (DTCO).
 Our key features include:

-- Flexible power delivery options – Supports both front-side and buried power rails for studying advanced power distribution schemes.
+- Flexible power delivery options – Supports both front-side and buried power rails (BPR) for studying advanced power distribution schemes.
 - Dual-side BEOL support – Enables exploration of backside routing and advanced interconnect architectures.
 - Customizable PDK – Enables researchers to <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PDK%20Development">modify PDK contents</a> including device, interconnect, cells, and place/route flow and explore new design methodologies.
 - Broad tool compatibility – Compatible with <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PnR-OpenROAD">OpenROAD</a>, <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PnR-Cadence">Cadence</a>, and <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PnR-Synopsys">Synopsys</a> physical design flows.